Education Series

 - Please rinse your recycling

-- Plastic caps, tops, lids And pumps
+- Plastic caps, tops, lids and pumps

-- Clean tin cans
+- Tin cans

 - Aerosol cans (empty)